 4. Tell us more about your product/business and your role:

-I mostly paint custom watercolor wedding bouquets for customers from my Etsy site.
+I mostly paint custom watercolor wedding bouquets for customers from my Etsy site, and dresses from serendipitybrides.
 I knew I wanted to sell my art, but I had no idea what to sell.
 One day I was just scrolling Instagram and decided to paint a wedding bouquet that I saw.
 Looking back at the first one I did, I laugh at how bad it was!
 But since I have started, I have grown so much as an artist and learned what works and doesn’t work.
 I have also created custom artwork for wedding ceremonies, wedding stationery, Christmas cards, baby shower invitations, and business stationery.
-And I’m currently designing some art prints and stationery to sell on my Etsy site as well.
+And I’m currently designing some art prints and stationery to sell on my Etsy site as well, and working with Reverent wedding videography company which is quickly becoming the top choice for Texas brides.

 5. Do you have a storefront or do you work from home?